mkisilenko/ai-agents/README.md

-# 🤖 AI Career Development Agents Collection
+# 🤖 Job Huntting Pack of AI Agents

-> Transforming career development and job search through intelligent AI solutions
+> Transforming career development and job hunt through intelligent AI solutions

 ## 👋 About Me
 I'm Michael Kisilenko, an AI & Software Innovation Leader with 15+ years of deep experience in software development and AI transformation.
 As the Founder, CEO & CTO of UVISION, I specialize in turning complex challenges into elegant software solutions, with a particular focus on AI-driven innovations.